-- ✓ Enroll in courses appropriate for your career goal. - ✓ Start looking into general post-secondary opportunities, including prerequisite courses and GPA standards. - ✓ Complete Future Plans. - ✓ Continue involvement in volunteer activities and pursue leadership roles in them. - ✓ Participate in summer programs or a job/internship that has relevance to your career choice. - ✓ Continue to develop an educational savings plan and discuss college costs with your family. - ✓ Take the PSAT and sign up for Khan Academy (if not completed in ninth grade).
+- ✓ Enroll in courses appropriate for your career goal. - ✓ Begin exploring post-secondary opportunities, including course pre-requisites & GPA requirements. - ✓ Continue involvement in volunteer activities and pursue leadership roles. - ✓ Participate in summer programs, volunteer opportunities or a job/internship that has relevance to your career choice. - ✓ Continue to develop an educational savings plan and discuss college costs with your family. - ✓ Take the PSAT and ASVAB.